imarc/handbook/frontend.markdown

 is named after the form input type.
 For example, a `text` input is contained inside `<div class="text">` and a `file` input is contained inside `<div class="file">`.

+All appropriate input elements should have an associated label element.
+Labels should be associated directly with inputs.

 Related fields, such as checkboxes and radio fields, may be further grouped within a div with a class of the plural input type, such as `checkboxes`.